-Those koo-koo asianimators are at it again, with a brief little clip on the top cities for bedbuggery, culled from the lists at your friendly national pest control.
+Those koo-koo asianimators are at it again, pharmacy with a brief little clip on the top cities for bedbuggery, help culled from the lists at your friendly national pest control.
 As always, New York is top-a-da-heap!

 I just received the January-February issue of Money, and I have no business receiving this magazine.
 What can I say, I like to laugh at the anecdotes about people with inappropriate asset allocations.
 On page 56, they have an article titled “5 Things You Need to Know About The Price of Bedbugs.”